MicrosoftDocs/entra-docs/docs/identity/saas-apps/hpe-aruba-networking-edgeconnect-orchestrator-tutorial.md

 To integrate Microsoft Entra ID with HPE Aruba Networking EdgeConnect Orchestrator, you need:

 * A Microsoft Entra subscription.
 If you don't have a subscription, you can get a [free account](https://azure.microsoft.com/free/).
-* HPE Aruba Networking EdgeConnect Orchestrator single sign-on (SSO) enabled subscription.
+* HPE Aruba Networking EdgeConnect Orchestrator version 9.4.1 or newer.

 ## Scenario description